 What is the rainiest month in Fort Lauderdale?

-In the height of the rainy season, September is the rainiest month in Fort Lauderdale, on average.
+September is the rainiest month in Fort Lauderdale, on average.

 Is June a good month to visit Fort Lauderdale?